Almiraat/goFPU/README.md

 The login page was obviously a fake even though it looks legitimate.
 It is a clone.

-I made a few clone examples for you so you can see for yourselves: [here, a fake Gmail login page](https://almiraat.github.io/goFPU/Gmail.login/); and [here a fake Facebook login page](https://almiraat.github.io/goFPU/Facebook/).
-Pay attention to the URL of each of those pages.
+I made a few clone examples for you so you can see for yourselves: <a href="https://almiraat.github.io/goFPU/Gmail.login/" target="_blank">here, a fake Gmail login page</a>; and <a href="https://almiraat.github.io/goFPU/Facebook/" target="_blank">here a fake Facebook login page</a>.

+Take a look at the URL of each of those pages.
 Does it look legitimate?

-<a href="https://almiraat.github.io/goFPU/Gmail.login/" target="_blank">Fake Gmail</a>

 Be advised also that those phishing messages don't always take the form of emails.
-They [can be sent to your phone email app](https://www.nytimes.com/2017/09/14/technology/personaltech/spotting-the-phish-in-a-sea-of-email.html), sent via SMS text messages, WhatsApp or Signal messages, or any other communication means.
+They <a href="https://www.nytimes.com/2017/09/14/technology/personaltech/spotting-the-phish-in-a-sea-of-email.html" target="_blank">can be sent to your phone email app</a>, sent via SMS text messages, WhatsApp or Signal messages, or any other communication means.

 Ultimately, it is your common sense that is the sure guard against them.